pkiehl2002/2022_MIP_280A4_final_project/report.md

 Align first scaffold from assembly with CP013023 <em>Paenibacillus bovis</em> reference sequence.

-LASTZ alignment has a pairwise identity of 75.6%.
+LASTZ alignment has a pairwise identity of 75.6%, which is approximately the same as the BLAST results.
 Geneious diagrams of the alignments can be found below.

 ### Alignment Diagrams